Dermatillomania Therapist Near Me/Online | Skin Picking Counseling

 Thus, dermatillomania may reduce your overall quality of life.

-When should you visit the ER?
+When Should You Visit the ER?

 Although most people with dermatillomania do not require emergency treatment, there are certain red flags that indicate active infection, sepsis, or severe anemia.
 In such circumstances, you should visit the ER or call 911 immediately.